browserengineering/book/book/animations.md

 [stack-cont]: visual-effects.md#blending-and-stacking

-In fact, compositing can focus only on the leafs of this display list, which we'll call *paint commands*.[^drawtext] These are exactly the same display list commands that we had *before* Chapter 11 added visual effects.
+In fact, compositing can focus only on the leaves of this display list, which we'll call *paint commands*.[^drawtext] These are exactly the same display list commands that we had *before* Chapter 11 added visual effects.
 Think of the paint commands as forming a flat list---the output of enumerating them in